Anjolie Ela Menon: Work

 Anjolie Ela Menon's preferred medium was oil on masonite, which she applied by using a series of translucent colours and thin washes.
 In addition to oil paintings and murals, she worked in several other mediums, including computer graphics and Murano glass.
 She is best known for her religious-themed works, portraits, and nudes that incorporated a vibrant colour palette and were rendered in a variety of styles ranging from cubism to techniques that recalled the artists of the European Renaissance.
 In 1997 she, for the first time displayed non-figurative work, including Buddhist abstracts.
 She represented India at the Paris, Algiers, and São Paulo Biennales and at three Triennales in New Delhi.

 Being a well-known muralist, Anjolie Ela Menon has done over 35 solo shows and many group shows in India and abroad.
 In 1968, 1972 and 1975, she performed along with I, II, III International Triennale by Lalit Kala Akademi, with Paris Biennale, France in 1980 and in 1980 at New York and Washington D.C.

 In the year 2000, Government of India conferred Anjolie Ela Menon with the most prestigious Padma Shree Award.
 In the same year, she was nominated to be on the board of trustees of the Indira Gandhi National Centre for the Arts (IGNCA) — the only visual artist to have ever been nominated.
 In 2002, her work 'Four Decades' was shown in a major exhibition organised by the Vadehra Art Gallery in the National Gallery of Modern Art, Mumbai.
 The collection eventually toured other prominent galleries in major Indian cities, including the Karnataka Chitrakala Parishath, Bangalore.
 Her life and work has been featured in several publications and films made for CNN and Doordarshan Channels.

 Later life

 Anjolie married her childhood love, Rear Admiral (Retd.)
 Raja Menon, an Indian Navy officer turned strategic analyst and writer.
 She has two sons and four grandchildren.
 Since her marriage, she has lived and worked in India, the US, Europe, Japan and the erstwhile USSR.
-She collects works of other artists including Aprita Singh, Rini Dumal, F.N.
+She collects works of other artists including Arpita Singh, Rini Dumal, F.N.
 Souza, Jamini Roy, Ram Kumar, and K.G.
 Subramanyam.